 Model City by Dan Jones, commissioned and produced by Absolutely Cultured.
 Engagement delivered by RESOLVE Collective, with content created by the children of Hull.
-The project receives funding from NHS Hull Clinical Commissioning Group.
+The project received funding from NHS Hull Clinical Commissioning Group.

 Dr Dan Roper, NHS Hull Clinical Commissioning Group Chair said: “We as a CCG think it is of upmost importance that children and young people are encouraged to be creative, experience arts and culture and learn about people working in a wide variety of job roles and living a wide variety of lives.
 It develops their appreciation and understanding of the world they live in and the people who inhabit it.
 One of our focuses as an organisation is around the next generation, whilst we look to support and educate children and young people around healthy lifestyles, we also want to inspire children and young people throughout their lives, so they can go on to lead healthy and happy lives as adults .”